github/vscode-github-actions/CONTRIBUTING.md

 We accept pull requests for bug fixes and features where we've discussed the approach in an issue and given the go-ahead for a community member to work on it.
 We'd also love to hear about ideas for new features as issues.

+We track issues on our project board [here](https://github.com/orgs/github/projects/9557/views/1).

 Please do:

 * Check existing issues to verify that the [bug][bug issues] or [feature request][feature request issues] has not already been submitted.